ElykCode/Tepid-Tire-Calculator/README.md

 We are using the following formula: V = pi * r^2 * 2 * pi * R, where V is volume, r is the minor radius, and R is the adjusted major radius.
 That adjustment is simply adding the minor radius (1/2 tire width) to the major radius (1/2 rim diameter), to make it closer to a proper torus shape.

 ## Implementation && Operation
 The program should ask the user for the ISO rim diameter and tire width of each tire to compare.
+This should probably feed into a two-dimensional array that we can iterate over to calculate the volume of each tire.

 The program may eventually be able to take a CSV file with data inputs to compare large numbers of tires, but that's out of scope for now.